-In business, like in history, no one writes about the losers, they write about the leaders, the winners, those lucky enough to have been at the right place at the right time, met the right person, and then managed to build the next greatest company, built a great product, or did something that changed the world.
+In business, like in history, no one writes about the losers.
+They write about leaders, the winners, those lucky enough to have been at the right place at the right time.
+Those that met the right person, and then managed to build the next greatest company.
+Built a great product, or did something that changed the world.
 They often cite these people as being lucky, or having been in the right place at the right time.
 Serendipitous.

 What they fail to mention is that creating serendipity isn’t in fact all that serendipitous.
 The serendipity you experience, or lack, is directly correlated to how you go about creating it.

 At the last First Growth Venture Network event, I had the pleasure of sitting next to Jeff Pulver when this very topic came up – the question presented was, “How do you get in front of the right people and create serendipity?”
 How do you manage to meet the CEO of XYZ Inc. in order to pitch them?
 In response, Jeff had a great comment, “You make your own serendipity.”